cbonoz/hedera21/README.md

 - Tokenization Protocol Challenge - Sponsored by University College London.

 Built on Hedera using HTS which reduced the complexity in deploying the Vocalcoin contract without requiring deploying a smart contract manually.

-Uses HTS topics, accounts, and balances.
+Uses HTS topics, subscriptions, accounts, balances, and transfers.
 Topics broadcast live polls using pub-sub.

 ### What Vocal Solves: